Stalag I-A

-Stalag I-A was a German prisoner-of-war camp during World War II, located in the village of Stabławki (then officially Stablack).
-It housed mainly Polish, Belgian, French and Russian prisoners of war, but also Britons and Italians.
+Stalag I-A was a German prisoner-of-war camp during World War II, located in the village of Stablack (now divided between Kamińsk, Poland, and Dolgorukovo, Russia).
+It housed mainly Polish, Belgian, French, Soviet and Italian prisoners of war, but also Britons and Serbs.

+The camp was divided into two sections, the northern located at modern Dolgorukovo and southern at modern Kamińsk.

+History

-The camp was built in late 1939 by Polish prisoners of war, who were captured during the German-Soviet invasion of Poland which started World War II.
+The camp was established on 6 September 1939, during the German invasion of Poland, which started World War II.
+It was built in late 1939 by Polish POWs.
 In 1940 the Poles were joined by Belgian and French prisoners following the Fall of France, and by Russians in 1941 following the Operation Barbarossa.
-Some British and Italian prisoners were also there.
-On 25 January 1945, as Russian troops approached, the camp was abandoned and all prisoners were evacuated to the west.
+From 1943, also Italian POWs were held in the camp.
+Some British and Serbian prisoners were also there.

+In January 1945, the prisoners were sent on a death march westwards, whereas some 240 Soviet, Polish and French POWs who could not walk were left in the camp.

 Kommandos of Stalag I-A

 Few of the men registered at Stalag I-A were housed at the main camp, as most were assigned to Kommandos (sub-camps) spread over the entire district.